Poorchop/hexchat-scripts/README.md

 include a license, their licensing is technically handled by the [GitHub Terms of Service](https://help.github.com/articles/github-terms-of-service#f-copyright-and-content-ownership).

+*Note:* This folder exists solely for archival purposes.
+I do not maintain these scripts and therefore I will not accept any changes made to them.
+Arnavion said himself that you are free to use these scripts and make changes as long as you don't sue him or hold him liable for any damages, so feel free to fork them and publish your changes locally.
+All other scripts outside this folder are very much open to pull requests.

 #### [adfilter.py] (adfilter.py)
 Move common fserve advertisements to a separate tab